Crysis 3: Plot

 After the events of Crysis 2, Psycho and Prophet travel the world looking for the Alpha Ceph, the ultimate Ceph leader.
 Prophet and Psycho finally trace the Alpha Ceph in Russia and imprison it.
 However, shortly afterwards CELL Corporation, now attempting global domination of land and technology, disables Prophet in Siberia and captures all the Nanosuit soldiers, skinning them of their suits to recover the Ceph genetics stored in them.
 CELL transfers Prophet to a facility in New York, encased within a giant "Nanodome", to skin him.
 He is saved by a resistance force, led by Claire Fontanelli and Karl Ernst Rasch, as Prophet is the only Nanosuit holder left who can stop CELL.
 Psycho, who was saved by Claire after being skinned, explains to Prophet that during his absence, CELL used Ceph technology to generate unlimited energy, and gained a monopoly over the world's power supply.
 Those who could not pay for energy were enslaved by debt to CELL.
 The source of CELL's power generation for the entire world, called System X, is located in now abandoned New York.
 The resistance group wants System X destroyed to free the world from CELL.

 After Psycho and Prophet disable System X's core, it turns out that it is a system protocol designed to contain the Alpha Ceph while draining energy off of the alien.
 However, the secondary defense protocol was initiated, causing the power facility to self-destruct.
 The Alpha Ceph, free from containment, opens a wormhole to the Ceph homeworld.
-They plan to send the powerful Ceph warrior caste to invade Earth through the wormhole and terraform it at the expense of all local life's extinction.
+They plan to send the powerful Ceph warrior caste to invade Earth through the wormhole and xenoform it at the expense of all local life's extinction.
 With the Alpha Ceph no longer dormant, the Ceph coordinator reactivates, and a coordinated Ceph attack ensues.

 After unlocking his potential ability by removing some neural blocks in his suit, Prophet learns that CELL plans to use Archangel, a satellite-based energy distribution device that can draw power from the world's power grid, as a directed energy weapon to destroy the Alpha Ceph.
 Firing it would cause a chain reaction that would destroy Earth.
 They shut off the weapon before it has enough energy to fire.